codegeek004/Rental-Doc-Extractor/README.md

 ## Features

-- **Question-answering extraction** - Each field is a question against the document; no regex, no rule-based parsing
+- **Question-answering extraction**: Each field is a question against the document, no regex, no rule-based parsing
-- **CUAD-pretrained backbone** - Starts from a model already trained on legal-contract QA, then fine-tuned on rental agreements
+- **CUAD-pretrained backbone**: Starts from a model already trained on legal-contract QA, then fine-tuned on rental agreements
-- **Sliding-window training and inference** - Long documents are handled without truncating the answer span
+- **Sliding-window training and inference**: Long documents are handled without truncating the answer span
-- **DOCX + scanned PNG support** - python-docx for native Word docs, Tesseract OCR for scanned images
+- **DOCX + scanned PNG support**: python-docx for native Word docs, Tesseract OCR for scanned images
-- **Post-processing with parsers, not regex** - dateparser for dates, word2number for written numbers
+- **Post-processing with parsers, not regex**: dateparser for dates, word2number for written numbers
-- **Modular** - Training, extraction, and serving are fully decoupled
+- **Modular**: Training, extraction, and serving are fully decoupled

 ## Tech Stack